Collection Development Policy

 Primary Clientele and Focus of Collections

-The main emphasis of our collections and library services more broadly is on student learning, although as a secondary effort we support the research of faculty as we are capable given our financial limitations.
+The main emphasis of our collections and library services more broadly is on student learning, although as a secondary effort we support the research of faculty as we are capable given our financial resources.
 The use of Interlibrary Loan in particular is most often used for the support of faculty research beyond what our local collections can provide.

-The library follows the intellectual freedom guidelines as articulated by the American Library Association (see Intellectual Freedom Principles for Academic Libraries ).
+The library follows the intellectual freedom guidelines as articulated by the American Library Association (see Intellectual Freedom Principles for Academic Libraries).
 Our institutions come from a Catholic and Benedictine liberal arts background, and the library attempts to develop and provide access to a collection of materials representing a diversity of views.
 Indeed it is often the analysis that occurs within this diversity of views which forms the crucible to generate knowledge in a liberal arts experience.

-In the event that somebody has an objection to library materials, this complaint may be reported to the Collection Development Librarian by telephone, email, or in a personal conversation.
+In the event that somebody has an objection to certain library materials, this complaint may be reported to the Collection Development Librarian by telephone, email, or in a personal conversation.
 The Collection Development Librarian will work to determine the nature of the selection process for the item in question and attempt to resolve the issue, however the material will remain available on the shelf until a final determination has been made by the Collection Development Librarian or Library Director, if necessary.

 Cooperative Collection Development

-No library is an island, and in the 21st century as in the 20th it is impossible for any library to have all the materials wanted by its users.
+It is impossible for any library to have all the materials wanted by its users.
 We support the principles of cooperative collection development in which libraries work together to attain together what is impossible individually.
 There are several networks that we partner with to achieve this outcome.

-- Minitex : A publicly supported network of academic, public, state government, and special libraries improving library services in Minnesota, North Dakota, and South Dakota.
+- Minitex: A publicly supported network of academic, public, state government, and special libraries improving library services in Minnesota, North Dakota, and South Dakota.
 The libraries work with Minitex to gain discounts and group licenses to many resources.

-- Oberlin Group : A consortium of liberal arts colleges.
+- Oberlin Group: A consortium of liberal arts colleges.
 The Oberlin Group has established lending agreements and cooperative licensing for its members.

-- Minnesota Theological Library Association : A consortium of the five theological libraries as part of the Minnesota Consortium of Theological Schools.
+- Minnesota Theological Library Association: A consortium of the five theological libraries as part of the Minnesota Consortium of Theological Schools.
 The MTLA offers reciprocal borrowing for members and has partnered to deliver ebooks as a consortium and coordinate standing orders and serials.

 From the departmental perspective, the chair may nominate a Library Representative to be the key point of contact with the library, or the chair may fill this role.